Tswy22/data-quality-ecommerce/README.md

 ### Build & Run the Docker Container
 If you want to run the application inside a Docker container, follow these steps:

-1.Build the Docker image:
+1.Build the Docker image and run the container:
 <pre><code>
 docker-compose up --build
 </code></pre>

 2.Access the dashboard: Open your web browser and go to http://localhost:8501.

+## Updating Code and Restarting Docker
+If you update the code, rebuild the container with:
+<pre><code>
+docker-compose up --build
+</code></pre>

+## Data Management
 ### Data Generation
-The data_generation.py file is responsible for generating both historical transaction data and daily transaction data with optional data issues.
+The **data_generation.py** file is responsible for generating both historical transaction data and daily transaction data with optional data issues.
 The following functions are available:
 - generate_transactions: Generates 1,000,000 historical transaction records.
 - simulate_daily_transactions: Simulates daily transaction records for a given number of days.
 To generate the data: